cyclus/cyclus.github.com/source/user/tutorial/mod_rxtr.rst

 * MOX = 2
 * UOX = 1

-The new reactor must be added to the ``Exelon Reactors`` institution in the region.
+The new reactor must be added to the ``Reactor Utility`` institution in the region.

 Repository Modifications